 Tips and techniques

-- Whipping makes the frosting more fluffy and creamy.
+- Whip frosting- Because whipping makes the frosting more fluffy and creamy.
 Be sure to whip for 2-3 minutes.

-- Please use Philadelphia full fat cream cheese because it's richer and thicker than the generic brands I have tried.
+- I suggest Philadelphia full fat cream cheese- Because it's richer and thicker than the generic brands I have tried.

 Recipe FAQs

 One option is homemade powdered sugar made with Splenda- By running granulated Splenda through a food processor or blender, along with some cornstarch.
 For every 1 cup of powdered sugar, mix in 1.5 tablespoon cornstarch.
 Please note that it does have a subtle after taste that Splenda is known for.
 It takes some time to get used to it.
 Another option is powdered erythritol.
-A third option is Swerve confectioners sugar, which is what I used in my recipe.
+A third option is Swerve confectioners sugar, which is what I used in my recipe, and can be found on Amazon.

 More frosting recipes